GCMStudio/SpectraVersions/TRADEMARKS.md

 This project is licensed under the Apache License, Version 2.0 (see the `LICENSE` file).
-As stated in Section 6 of that license, the Apache License does **not** grant permission to use the trade names, trademarks, service marks, or product names of the Licensor, except as required for reasonable and customary use in describing the origin of the Work.
+As stated in Section 6 of that license, the Apache License does **not** grant permission to use the trade names, trademarks, service marks, logos, or product names of the Licensor, except as required for reasonable and customary use in describing the origin of the Work.

 In addition, the following applies specifically to this project: